-The Vivaldi Minor in Carbon Fiber is professionally tuned in G#, is 16 inch onng and made with an unbreakable material.
+The Vivaldi Minor in Carbon Fiber is professionally tuned in G#, is 16 inch long and made with long lasting Carbon Fiber.

-Comes with a flute lesson and a flute bag.
+The Vivaldi Flute comes with a flute lesson and flute bag.
 And because you look marvelous and I am motivated, inside the USA, shipping and handling is included!

 Why Carbon Fiber?
 It has a great sound, in a great material, with a great feel.
 It is warm to the touch and it will not crack.
-You may live in place where bamboo molds due to intense humidity, you may live in intense cold weather where bamboo can crack, you may be sensitive to Cocobolo Wood, or you just might want to join the many musicians experiencing Carbon Fiber Instruments like Cellos, Guitars, Flutes and Penny Whistles.
+You may live in place where bamboo molds due to intense humidity, you may live in intense cold weather where bamboo can crack or you just might want to join the many musicians experiencing Carbon Fiber Instruments like Cellos, Guitars, Flutes and Penny Whistles.

 The Vivaldi Minor Flute is a tribute to classical musician Antonio Vivaldi from Venice Italy, who was a virtuoso on the violin playing all around Europe and impressing royalty and the Pope with his gift of music.